Pac1226/DataSciencePortfolio/README.md

 - **SQL:** Examples of executing and formulating SQL queries on simulated financial problems.
 - **Prophet:** Timeseries analysis and sales forecasting case study for an eCommerce company that uses Prophet.
 - **Unsupervised Learning:** Clustering cryptocurrencies using K-means and Principal Component Analysis.
-- **Supervised Learning:** Application of machine learning algorithms for algorithmic trading and credit risk analysis.
+- **Supervised Learning:** Programs that use machine learning algorithms for algorithmic trading and credit risk analysis.
 - **GeoMapping:** Analysis of US housing data using geospatial analysis and the MapBox API.

 ---